cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 **As preparation**

-- [ ] Kata 13: Layouts for sketch notes
+- [ ] Kata 13: Layouts for Sketchnotes

 **In the weekly**